test-mo12/python_doc/python_doc.md

-print(course.find("Pro"))       # to find index of the beginning of a substring (Case Sensitive) print(course.replace("P", "C")) # to replace a substing print("Programming" in course)  # to check whether a substring exists in this string
+print(course.find("Pro"))       # to find index of the beginning of a substring (Case Sensitive) print(course.replace("P", "C")) # to replace a substing print("Programming" in course)  # to check whether a substring exists in this string print(course.startswith('P')    # checks whether the string starts with a substring
 ```

 ### 1.3 Numbers